Broken Social Scene, nominated for Group of the Year at this Sunday's Juno Awards. With the J ...Read more...

 What is their mission?
 The mission of the Ottawa Dragon Boat Foundation is to help build, strengthen and enhance community life in Ottawa by raising, managing and distributing funds to charitable organizations.

 Are there any prizes for top fundraising teams and individuals?
-The top sixteen mixed fundraising teams and the top eight women’s fundraising teams and the top eight first year teams (Rookie Race) will compete in the Charity Challenge Cup Races, the first races of the festival on Thursday, June 22nd following the Opening Ceremony.
+The top sixteen mixed fundraising teams, the top eight women’s fundraising teams and top eight open fundraising teams will compete in the Charity Challenge Cup Races, the first races of the festival, taking place on Thursday, June 21st at 7:30pm.
 Teams get a chance to hit the water before anyone else AND raise money for charities!
+Deadline to qualify for these races is Wednesday, June 20th at 9:00pm.

-The 1st place overall fundraising team will receive a complimentary registration for the 2018 festival and the 2nd place team will receive a 50% discount off their entry fee.
-Top teams also receive some fun prizes to help them celebrate their success as well!
+The 1st place overall fundraising team will receive a complimentary registration for the 2019 festival and the 2nd place team will receive a 50% discount off their entry fee.
+Top teams also receive fun prizes to help them celebrate their success as well!

 Can I pledge myself?
 Of course!
 It’s always a great idea to make a pledge to yourself to show your potential donors that you are dedicated to your fundraising efforts.